ola-gawell-dct/kotlin-native-lab/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-7. Build the project by pressing the hammer in the toolbar.
+7. (Might need to untick Android (Experimental) -> "Only sync the active variant") Build the project by pressing the hammer in the toolbar.
 If there is any error during the build it is easier to get the log by building from the command line.
 Point your terminal to the project root and execute the command

 ```
 ./gradlew build